LaraTaverniers/KTANE-Helper/README.md

 # **KTANE** **Helper**

-**This application helps "the expert" to defuse bombs in the video game "Keep Talking and Nobody Explodes".**
+**This application was created to help "the expert" to defuse bombs in the video game "Keep Talking and Nobody Explodes".**

 ** **
 ### *FEATURES*